nesheroj/AchievementComparer/README.md

 ## FAQ

 ### Will you ever charge or display ads?
 Never.
-I do this just for fun (Really, developing is lots of fun, you should try someday).
+I do this just for fun..

 ### Why can't I use this in older browsers?
 Because IE<10 and old browsers are insecure, give me cancer and make my battle pets cry.
 Remember I do this for fun.